 ASSETT is always looking for creative ways to extend our reach to more faculty.
 Having the ASSETT Student Technology Consultants conduct observations for the VIP service leverages their brains, skills, and availability to make it accessible to all.

-ASSETT Student Fellows work on a variety of complex assignments.
+ASSETT Student Technology Consultants work on a variety of complex assignments.
 For their work with the VIP service, they complete a five-hour training and apprenticeship program using teaching videos.
 They must achieve an interrater reliability score of .8 or higher before they conduct teaching observations.